dylanb/mime/README.md

 ###Grunt connect watch Proxy not defined error
 There is currently a bug when using Mime in tests that run continually using grunt connect watch.
 Due to the need to start node with the -harmony flag and the fact that watch always spawns a new instance of node, the -harmony flag is lost by the auto spawns.

+See the fix that is currently in a pull request to fix this https://github.com/gruntjs/grunt/pull/877

-You can get around this by implementing your own custom watch task OR you can fix the bug in util.spawn that causes this.
+You can get around this by implementing your own custom watch task (tedious) OR you can fix the bug in util.spawn that causes this.
 I took the latter approach.
 Here is the change

 in the node_modules/grunt/lib/grunt/util.js file, look for this section of code: